dengking/programming-language/docs/C++/CppRef/Initialization/index.md

 - `new A` - indeterminate value
 - `new A()` - value-initialize A, which is zero-initialization since it's a POD.
-- `new B` - default-initializes (leaves B::m uninitialized)
+- `new B` - default-initializes (leaves `B::m` uninitialized)
 - `new B()` - value-initializes B which zero-initializes all fields since its default ctor is compiler generated as opposed to user-defined.
 - `new C` - default-initializes C, which calls the default ctor.
 - `new C()` - value-initializes C, which calls the default ctor.

+> NOTE:
+>
+> initialization 和 default ctor之间的对应关系

-So in all versions of C++ there's a difference between `new A` and `new A()` because A is a POD.
+So in all versions of C++ there's a difference between `new A` and `new A()` because `A` is a POD.

 And there's a difference in behavior between C++98 and C++03 for the case `new B()`.

-This is one of the dusty corners of C++ that can drive you crazy.
+This is one of the dusty corners(灰暗的角落) of C++ that can drive you crazy.
 When constructing an object, sometimes you want/need the parens, sometimes you absolutely cannot have them, and sometimes it doesn't matter.

 ### Directed initialization 和 value initialization